Azure/draft-classic/docs/getting-started.md

 `draft connect` is the command used to interact with the application deployed on your cluster.
 It works by creating proxy connections to the ports exposed by the containers in your pod, while also streaming the logs from all containers.

-In another terminal window, we can connect to our app using the address displayed from `draft connect`'s output.
+In another terminal window, we can connect to our application using the address displayed from `draft connect`'s output.

 ```shell
 $ curl localhost:8080